kupl/Diver-Artifact/Exp_SectionIV-C.md

 For example, if your machine has 16 cores in total and you wish to use 10 cores only, run the following commands to repeat executions of each mode 30 times.
-Note that, in this case, the running time for each mode will be **about 75h** (1h for each benchmark * 25 benchmakrs * 3 commands for each mode).
+Note that, in this case, the running time will be **about 75h for each mode** (1h for each benchmark * 25 benchmakrs * 3 commands for each mode).
 ```
 $ python3 scripts/diver_run.py --mode noweight --core 10 --time 3600
 $ python3 scripts/diver_run.py --mode noweight --core 10 --time 3600